 Now that we have clarified the question of equipment, let’s have a look at how a via ferrata actually works.
 However, the explanations we have given are only intended to provide a rough overview and do not claim to be complete.
 Unfortunately, reading this article is not enough to be able to climb the via ferrata well and safely without any previous knowledge.
 Sorry…

-An old rule says: On the via ferrata you must not fall!
+An old rule says: on the via ferrata, you must not fall!
 This wisdom certainly dates back to the time when the technique of via ferrata sets was much less reliable than it is today.
 In the past, only simple tape loops were often used, so that falls were extremely hard.
 Today this has changed for the better, but falls on the via ferrata should be avoided as much as possible.
 If a fall does occur, the via ferrata climber falls almost unchecked until the next intermediate safety measure.
 Once at the intermediate safety point, the attached carabiners are stopped and the energy of the fall is transferred to the via ferrata set.
 This absorbs the load, the fall absorber breaks and the fall is braked.
 The catching impact is usually very hard nevertheless and can be accompanied by serious injuries.
 Therefore, you should never fall into the via ferrata set “for fun” or “just to try it out”.
-After such a fall, the strap fall absorber of the via ferrata set must be replaced before the next via ferrata is started!
+After such a fall, the shock absorber of the via ferrata set must be replaced before the next via ferrata!

-Especially with light children or bloody beginners, it is recommended to install additional safety devices in addition to the via ferrata set.
+Especially with light children or beginners, it is recommended to install additional safety devices in addition to the via ferrata set.
 The procedure is similar to rock climbing.
-A “pre-climber” secures his “post-climber” (in our example child or beginner) on a rope.
+A “lead climber” secures his “second” (in our example child or beginner) on a rope.
 This can be done either with a conventional climbing rope and the necessary equipment.
 In addition, there is for example the Via Ferrata Belay Kit II from Edelrid.
 This is a safety set with which an additional rope safety device can be quickly and easily installed on the via ferrata.

-Climbing via ferrata is an exciting and varied alternative to hiking or climbing.
+Climbing via ferratas is an exciting and varied alternative to hiking or climbing.
 However, one should not ignore the dangers that this sport brings with it.
 When choosing a climb, it is therefore important to approach your own limits carefully.
 The use of via ferrata sets also requires practice and should be tested extensively in easy climbs.
-If you want to learn more about via ferrata walking, you should consult textbooks such as “Klettersteiggehen” by Bergverlag Rother or “Sicher Klettersteiggehen” by Alpinverlag.
 Completing a via ferrata course also provides additional know-how and safety.